Spring2018-ECE160/hw1/README.md

 2. Create a team (individual or a pair).
 3. Clone the repository to your unix environment and create a separate submission branch.
 If you're working in a pair, you may work on the same branch or on separate branches.
 But when submitting your homework, please consolidate your submission into 1 branch.
 4. Push your submission branch to the repo.
-5. Create a pull request against the master. **Do not merge to master as it will prevent anyone from giving you a review or comments**
+5. Create a pull request against the master.
+This pull request is your submission. **Do not merge to master as it will prevent anyone from giving you a review or comments**

 For all questions, you must do the following:
 * Submit compile-able code